-% of your value chain partners (% of your value chain partners (by value of business done with such partners) that were assessed Sexual harassment 0% Discrimination at workplace Currently, this is not being assessed.
-Child Labor However, the Company's Supplier Code of Conduct and relevant contractual clauses in the agreements Forced labor/ Involuntary labor Wages Others- please specify executed with vendors address these aspects.
-The Guiding Principles the same are: Provide a safe, healthy, tolerant, and disciplined work environment that pay all its workforce equal to or above the minimum wages as per legal requirement, respects individuals' human rights, and is free from discrimination, zero-tolerance for child and forced labor, slavery and human trafficking, verbal, or any other form of harassment and in any activities that would jeopardize safety or security.
+% of your value chain partners (by value of business done with such partners) that were assessed Sexual harassment 0% Discrimination at workplace Currently, this is not being assessed.
+Child Labor However, the Company's Supplier Code of Conduct and relevant contractual clauses in the agreements Forced labor/ Involuntary labor executed with vendors address these aspects.
+The Guiding Principles the same are: Provide a safe, healthy, Wages tolerant, and disciplined work environment that pay all its workforce equal to or above the minimum wages as per legal requirement, respects individuals' human rights, and is free from discrimination, zero-tolerance Others- please specify for child and forced labor, slavery and human trafficking, verbal, or any other form of harassment and in any activities that would jeopardize safety or security.
 All suppliers have to necessarily sign the CoC for dealing with the Company and are expected to comply with its requirements.

-Provide details of any corrective actions taken or underway to address significant risks/concerns arising from the assessments at Question 4 above.
+5. Provide details of any corrective actions taken or underway to address significant risks/concerns arising from the assessments at Question 4 above.